tanjeetsarkar/radio-g/SETUP.md

 # Expected: PONG

 # Wait for Kafka to be ready (~30 seconds)
-docker-compose logs kafka | grep "started"
+docker compose logs kafka | grep "started"
 # Should see: [KafkaServer id=1] started

 # Open Kafka UI (optional)